 Nihilism begins with the intelligent recognition that you have been conned by eternalism.
 Nihilism is the defiant determination not to get fooled again.
 Having been swindled over and over by false promises of meaning, the nihilist stance refuses to acknowledge even the most obvious manifestations of meaningfulness—lest they, too, turn out to be illusory.

 Eternalism makes seductive promises: that you are always loved, that the universe is in good order, that right and wrong can be known for certain, that your suffering has meaning, that you have a special role in creation, that there will be cosmic justice after death.

 When you have been disappointed often enough, you start to realize these sweet lies are poison.
 Such grand promises cannot be kept.
 Discovering that you have been betrayed by eternalism, and have lost out on the promises it made, is a horrendous emotional blow.

-On the last page, I compared eternalism with the Nigerian “419” fraud.
-Many retired people have lost their entire life savings to this spam-based scam.
-They face the same set of emotional reactions we have to any other catastrophic loss, such as a divorce following infidelity: denial, anger, arguing, depression, anxiety, and acceptance.1
+Then we may react with the same emotions we have in the face of any other catastrophic betrayal and loss, such as a divorce following infidelity: denial, anger, arguing, depression, anxiety, and acceptance.1

 On this page, I’ll explain briefly the dynamics of these reactions to loss of faith in eternalism.
 Then I’ll devote a full page to each strategy separately.